LingmoOS-Testing/lingmo-alpine-fontpack/README.md

 # lingmo-alpine-fontpack
-Some common fonts, set up into a .apk package
+Some common fonts for Lingmo-Alpine

 Current Pack Includes:
 - LXGWWenKaiMono-Regular